vedph/cadmus_web/doc/routes.md

 - `general/`: group key.
 - `fragment/`
 - `eafc9d63-f790-4c96-8107-294f4cb1a952/`: part's ID.
-- `fr.net.fusisoft.comment`: fragment's type ID.
+- `fr.it.vedph.comment`: fragment's type ID.
 This is equal to the part's role ID, stripping an eventual layer's role ID out.
 - `2.1`: the fragment's location.
 - `?rid=scholarly`: the layer's role.
 This is the optional suffix appended to the text layer part's role after a colon.
-For instance, the part's role might be `fr.net.fusisoft.comment:scholarly`; in this case, the fragment type ID is `fr.net.fusisoft.comment`, and the layer role ID is `scholarly`.
+For instance, the part's role might be `fr.it.vedph.comment:scholarly`; in this case, the fragment type ID is `fr.it.vedph.comment`, and the layer role ID is `scholarly`.